-At an advanced level, FWF members have ensured good quality systematic training of workers and management on the FWF CoLP and complaint hotline.
-To this end members can either use FWF's Workplace Education Programme (WEP) basic module, or implement training related to the FWF CoLP and complaint hotline through service providers, brand staff or factory management, enrol factory management in FWF's Factory Guide or make use of alternative training methods.

-The advanced level involves training requirements that exclude lowrisk production locations and those locations at the tail-end when the required monitoring threshold is met.

-Training must meet FWF quality standards to receive credit for this indicator.
+At an advanced level, Fair Wear members have ensured good quality systematic training of workers and management on the Fair Wear CoLP and complaint hotline.
+To this end members can either use Fair Wear's Workplace Education Programme (WEP) basic module, or implement training related to the Fair Wear CoLP and complaint hotline through service providers, brand staff or factory management, enrol factory management in Fair Wear's Factory Guide or make use of alternative training methods.
+We will accept the current QuizRR rights and responsibility (RR) module for indicator 3.3 if the member can demonstrate that at least 10% of production workers have completed the module AND that they have taken additional steps to promote the Fair Wear complaint hotline to workers (posting the WIS would not be sufficient as this is assessed under indicator 3.2).
+The advanced level involves training requirements that exclude low-risk production locations and those locations at the tail-end when the required monitoring threshold is met.
+Training must meet Fair Wear quality standards to receive credit for this indicator.
 The training must be a first step in raising awareness on basic human/labour rights and cover all code elements (whereas indicator 4.4 looks at in-depth training programmes for the purposes of remediation and building capacity on one or more of the code elements).
-The Gender Based Violence module that FWF offers in India and Bangladesh specifically covers the WEP Basic and will therefore count towards this indicator.
+The Gender Based Violence module that Fair Wear offers in India and Bangladesh specifically covers the WEP Basic and will therefore count towards this indicator.

-The validity of training activities not designed by FWF depends on the design and demonstrated impact.
-Member companies should contact FWF regarding quality standards before beginning training.
-FWF will continue to release guidance to support members in systematically training workers and management on the FWF CoLP and complaints hotline.
+The validity of training activities not designed by Fair Wear depends on the design and demonstrated impact.
+Member companies should contact Fair Wear regarding quality standards before beginning training.
+Fair Wear will continue to release guidance to support members in systematically training workers and management on the Fair Wear CoLP and complaints hotline.
 For this indicator, a training session is considered valid for three years, to account for worker turnover.
-Alternative methods for raising awareness of labour rights through for instance the factory guide or other (online) programmes may need to be continuous - the validity should be discussed with FWF in advance.
+Alternative methods for raising awareness of labour rights through for instance the factory guide or other (online) programmes may need to be continuous - the validity should be discussed with Fair Wear in advance.
+The combined volume of trained production locations is counted in relation to the total volume placed in high-risk countries.

-Documentation related to factory participation in the WEP basic module includes: training reports, FWF's data on factories enrolled in the WEP basic module.
+Documentation related to factory participation in the WEP basic module includes: training reports, Fair Wear's data on factories enrolled in the WEP basic module.
 Documentation on factory participation in alternative training activities includes: curriculum, other documentation of training content, participation and outcomes.
+The trained FOB volume will be calculated in relation to the production volume in high-risk countries.